KanakaPrabhath/pdf-to-html/README.md

 ## Features

 - ✅ **Page-by-Page Processing**: Convert PDF documents one page at a time
-- ✅ **Style Preservation**: Maintains fonts, sizes, and positioning
+- ✅ **Style Preservation**: Maintains fonts, sizes, and formatting
 - ✅ **Table Detection**: Automatically detects and converts tables to HTML tables
-- ✅ **List Recognition**: Identifies and converts bullet points and numbered lists
+- ✅ **List Recognition**: Identifies and converts bullet points and numbered lists (without duplicate markers)
-- ✅ **Image Extraction**: Extracts and embeds images from PDFs
+- ✅ **Image Extraction**: Extracts and embeds images as base64 with proper encoding
+- ✅ **Smart Paragraph Detection**: Improved paragraph identification with proper line break handling
 - ✅ **Flexible Output**: Get individual pages or a complete HTML document
+- ✅ **Modular Architecture**: Organized into specialized modules for easy maintenance and extension
 - ✅ **Customizable**: Control which elements to include in conversion

 ## Installation